 "Be safe," I whispered back, before moving to kiss Aidan on the cheek.
 "Remember, call the Aurors.
 Don't do it all by yourselves."

-Aidan looked helpless as I turned to go.
-"Take care of yourself, sis."
+Aidan looked on helplessly as I turned to go.
+"Take care of yourself, Aggs."

-"I will," I said absentmindedly, eyes already scanning the array of hallways stretching before me.
-I chose one in the middle for no reason at all, except for the fact that it was the first one my eyes landed on and began to walk.
+"I will," I said absentmindedly, eyes already scanning the array of hallways stretched out before me, knowing the time had come to pick.
+I chose one in the middle for no reason at all except for the fact that it was the first one my eyes landed on and began to walk.
 Quickly.
-I couldn't look over the shoulder at the two boys I was leaving behind.
-I would crumble.
+I knew that if I looked over the shoulder at the two boys I was leaving behind, I would crumble.

-I walked on for what felt like ages, the hallway darkening and darkening the farther I got.
-My mind was one blank swipe, images flitting through in panicked fragments.
-My fingers were vibrating with energy; my wand felt cool and slippery in my hand.
+I walked on for what felt like ages, the hallway darkening and darkening the further I traveled.
+My mind was one blank swipe, images flitting across it in panicked, nonsensical fragments, and my fingers vibrated with energy; my wand rested, cool and slippery in my clammy hand.

-As I walked, however, I began to get nervous.
+As I walked, however, I was beginning to feel nervous.
 I needed a room where I could wait to confront Vespertine, yet this hallway still hadn't led me to a single door or even a sign, really, that there was anything beyond this infinite stretch.
-I half-debated turning around, but I didn't want to stop walking.
-The repetitive, right-foot-left-foot motion was the only thing keeping me sane.
+I half-debated turning around, but I didn't want to stop walking, feeling that the repetitive, right-foot-left-foot motion was the only thing keeping me sane.
 I half-believed that if I stopped, my body would forget how to function.

 I was back in the exact same hallway I had left Aidan and Potter in.
-Now, it was empty and hushed, shadows slinking in its corners.
-I'd done a full circle, I realized dumbly, and wasted a shit ton of time.
+Now, the two boys were gone and the space was empty and hushed, shadows slinking in its corners.
+I'd done a full circle, I realized dumbly, and in the process wasted a shit ton of time.

-I chose a different path, this time, and as I wound my way down the new corridor, my ears pricked, ready to pick up any shout or sound of footsteps.
-Instead of being too empty, this hallway, it turned out, had too many rooms and they were all weird.
-Instead of the typical offices and desks you'd expect from a government building, there were, instead, rows of doors, each opening into a scene more bizarre than the previous one.
+I chose a different path and began winding my way down the new corridor with my ears pricked, ready to pick up any shout or sound of footsteps.
+Instead of being too empty, however this hallway turned out to be the exact opposite.
+There were too many rooms and they were all weird.
+Instead of the typical offices and desks you'd expect from a government building, there were rows of doors, each opening into a scene more bizarre than the previous one.

-There was one room that was just filled with miniature drawers, from floor to ceiling.
-Big rusty ones, tiny, delicate silver ones.
-It crept me out so much that I moved on to the next room, but when I opened that door, I was met with a wide arena and a dome-shaped ceiling where the four seasons winter, spring, summer, fall slid across like a slideshow.
-I left quickly and found, in quick succession, a room filled with buttons, a tiny broom closet, a ball pit, and a bowling alley but nowhere I could stage a takedown of an evil villain.
+There was one room that was filled only with drawers from floor to ceiling.
+Big rusty ones, tiny silver ones.
+It crept me out so much that I immediately slammed the door shut and moved on to the next room, but when I opened that door, I was met with a wide arena and a dome-shaped ceiling where the four seasons winter, spring, summer, fall slid across in a perpetual slideshow.
+I left hastily and found, in quick succession: a room filled with buttons, a tiny broom closet, a ball pit, and a bowling alley but nowhere I could stage a takedown of an evil villain.

 It was a Quidditch pitch.
 Meters and meters of jade green grass, and an impossibly high ceiling.
 Complete with its own goal posts and stadium seats.
-I had no idea why the Ministry would wish for a Quidditch pitch maybe so its employees could play the occasional game, blow off steam but there it was.
+I had no idea why the Ministry would want to have its own Quidditch pitch maybe so its employees could play the occasional game, blow off some steam but there it was.
 The pitch was almost as big as the one at Hogwarts.

 And in the middle of it was James Potter, kneeling with his hands clasped behind his back, his head bowed, and two of Vespertine's men standing behind him.
 Their wands pointed at his neck execution-style.
-Their backs were facing me, but I knew it was Potter from the scruffy hair and the broad, rigid shoulders.
+Their backs facing me.
+Potter's hands tied behind his back.
+I knew it was him in my gut, just from the scruffy hair and the broad, rigid shoulders.

 It was my worst nightmare.
-For a moment, my vision was overrun with a buzzing cloud of black, and I felt my knees begin to literally wobble as the floor swayed underneath them.
+For a moment, my vision became overrun with a buzzing cloud of black, and my knees began to literally wobble as the floor swayed underneath them.
 Scraps of the scene floated towards me in a daze.
 James Potter.
 Vespertine's henchmen.
 Quidditch pitch.
 Oh no.

-Hands quivering and suddenly, deathly cold, I cracked open the door.
-I was certain they wouldn't hear me because the three of them were in the center of the pitch, meters away.
-Thankfully, Cooper wasn't there just two other middle-aged guys, judging by their height and build, with bland, unspecial hairstyles.
-I couldn't see their faces because their backs were turned towards.
+Hands quivering and suddenly, deathly cold, I cracked the door open.
+They wouldn't hear me, I knew, as the three of them were meters away in the center of the pitch.
+I could see that Cooper was thankfully absent it was just two older middle-aged guys, judging by their height and build, with bland, unspecial hairstyles.
+I couldn't see their faces because their backs were turned from me.

-"I want you," one of the men was saying, thrusting his wand forward.
+"I want you," one of the men was announcing loudly, thrusting his wand forward.
 "To call that bitch Agatha Bennett, and get her in here."

 "How am I supposed to call her, exactly?"
 Potter, insolent as ever, snarked through gritted teeth, craning his neck slightly to look at the man.
 He didn't catch sight of me though, all the way in the back, pushing my way through the door in a trembly-legged, half-daze.

-Potter's question seemed to puzzle the two men for a bit.
+Potter's question seemed to puzzle the two men for a bit, and they shared a brief baffled, look.
 Finally, the other guy shrugged.

-"Whatever," he said gruffly.
+"Whatever," he grunted irritably.
 "She'll find her way here eventually.
-You just keep yer mouth shut, alrigh'?
-Do not try to warn yer little friend we're here."
+You just keep yer mouth shut, alright?
+Don't try to warn your little girlfriend we're here."

-"Say anything," The henchman was telling Potter.
+"Say anything," The henchman was telling Potter gleefully.
 "And we'll kill you.
 Don't think we won't."

-There were broomsticks hanging on the wall, next to the chests of Quidditch balls stacked on top of each other.
-As quietly as possible, I slid one off the wall and advanced further towards the group.
-It was a Firebolt the newest model.
+My legs trembled as I reached the rack, sliding a broom off the wall and turning to advance further towards the group.
+The broom was a Firebolt the newest model.
 Slung over my shoulder, it was surprisingly light.

-"We'll wait here all day if we have to," Henchman No. 1 goaded.
+"We'll wait here all day if we have to," Henchman No. 1 goaded, and his voice was a low, mocking jeer.
 "And after, we'll kill both of you off."

-Potter jerked at this, the skin of his wrists cutting into the rope.
-I knew he was conflicted on the inside, not sure of what to do.
-If he warned me, he'd get killed.
+Potter jerked at this, the rope around his wrists visibly digging into his skin.
+I knew he was conflicted on the inside, unsure of what to do.
+If he tried to somehow warn me, he'd get killed.
 If he stayed silent, we both would.
 He was stuck.

 The bloke crumpled to the floor.
-Potter turned to me, his face just beginning to shift into an expression of shock, and I could only just process him processing me before Henchman No. 2 waved his wand and sent my body zooming into the nearest wall.
+Potter turned to me, his face just beginning to shift into an expression of shock, and I could only begin processing him processing me before Henchman No. 2 waved his wand and sent my body zooming into the nearest wall.

-I smacked into the concrete in a way that made my bones shudder and my vision split into about fifty different blinding shards.
-With a wounded shout I slumped to the ground, a heap of limbs and pain and ache, my eyelids drooping shut as I felt myself veer out of consciousness but not before I twitched my wand and muttered a lazy incantation that made the ropes around Potter's wrists spring free.
+"Oof."
+I smacked into the concrete in a way that made my bones shudder, and my vision split into about fifty different blinding shards.
+With a wounded shout I slumped to the ground, a heap of limbs and pain and ache, my eyelids drooping shut as I felt myself veer out of consciousness though not before I twitched my wand and muttered a lazy incantation so that the ropes around Potter's wrists sprung free.

 Then there were five seconds of blackness, of me not being conscious.
-I could barely hear the faint shouts of curses and spells being thrown into the open, like in a dream, and then I was jolting awake to Potter's firm hand on my shoulder.
+I could barely hear the faint shouts of curses and spells being thrown into the open, like in a dream, before I was jolting awake to Potter's firm hand on my shoulder.